 Talking of how Betterment’s Robo advisors manage the account, they first study your checking account for spending habits.
 The system determines if your account has enough cash to meet your needs for the next 21 or 35 days.
 Robo advisors calculate the amount that you will need for the set days.
 And, if your account has more money than you need, the Robo advisors sweep the extra cash to investments that could help you earn more interest.

-Sweep program or account is perfect for those who don’t have much time to invest their extra money.
-Or for those who don’t have much idea about investments.
+A sweep program or account is perfect for those who don’t have much time to invest their extra money or those who don’t have much idea about investments.
 For instance, it is a good option for millennials, who have student loan debt and stagnant income.
 Such users may find it challenging to get money to invest.

 In all, they are an excellent financial tool to earn some additional income without doing anything.
 The only thing you need to ensure is the fee you pay does not make your earnings negative.